nvim-lua/kickstart.nvim/README.md

 # Additional configurations
 Please edit Python interpreter path to match the interpreter within the dedicated venv_nvim environment
-- this edit is to be carried out in nvim/lua/custom/plugins/additional_keymaps.lua
+- this edit is to be carried out in nvim/lua/custom/plugins/additional_keymaps.lua (windows) or in ~/.config/nvim/lua/custom/plugins/additional_keymaps.lua (linux)
 - once done execute :checkhealth from nvim to see if there are other issues

 # Treesitter and LSP language parser install